rpsft/etlbox/README.md

 #### Designed for big data

-ETLBox was designed for performance and is able to deal with big amounts of data.
+EtlBox.Classic was designed for performance and is able to deal with big amounts of data.
 All destinations do support Bulk or Batch operations.
 By default, every component comes with an input and/or output buffer.
 You can design your data flow that only batches or your data is stored in memory, which are kept in different buffers for every component to increase throughput.
 All operations can be execute asynchrounously, so that your processing will run only within separate